jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 OpenTitan maintains compatibility with TockOS, which has a low latency return call programming model where the CPU blocking should not be longer than (5-10ms).
 Cryptographic modes which take longer time to complete their operation must implement an asynchronous mode to provide non-blocking mode of operation.

-The [asynchronous API for OpenTitan proposal][async-proposal] defines a way to asynchronously run the long running cryptographic operations that use OTBN.
+The [asynchronous API for OpenTitan cryptolib][async-proposal] defines a way to asynchronously run the long running cryptographic operations that use OTBN.
-The OTBN accelerator itself is treated as a "separate thread"to achieve this intended non-blocking operation.
+The OTBN accelerator itself is treated as a "separate thread" to achieve non-blocking operation with virtually zero overhead.

-Each asynchronous operation will have two function calls associated with it:
 - **\<algorithm\>\_async\_start**
     - Takes input arguments.
-Checks if OTBN is idle and cleared.
-If so: does any necessary synchronous preprocessing, initializes OTBN, and starts the OTBN routine.
-Returns "OK"if the operation was successfully started.
+Checks that OTBN is available and idle.
+If
+      so: does any necessary synchronous preprocessing, initializes OTBN, and starts the OTBN routine.
 - **\<algorithm\>\_async\_finalize**
     - Takes caller-allocated output buffers.
-Checks if the app loaded onto OTBN is the expected one; if not, returns "Invalid Input"status message.
-Checks OTBN status and returns "OK" and output or "Async Incomplete" or "Internal Error"
+Blocks until OTBN is done processing if needed, then checks whether it had errors.
+If not, does any necessary postprocessing and writes results to the buffers.

+A few noteworthy aspects of this setup:
+- While an asynchronous operation is running, OTBN will be unavailable and attempts to use it will return errors.
+- Only one asynchronous operation may be in progress at any given time.
+- The caller is responsible for properly managing asynchronous calls, including ensuring that the entity receiving the `finalize` results is the same as the one who called `start`.

 Cryptographic modes such as RSA and ECC that take a longer time support asynchronous APIs along with the default synchronous APIs.